Create a session

 input | object | Optional | Dynamic payload containing the data blocks required by the flow's configured steps.
 Keys are data block names in camelCase (e.g., basicIdentity, documentImages).
 Defaults to {}. |

-metadata | object | Optional | Customer-scoped free-form key-value map (string values).
-Defaults to {}.
+metadata | object | Yes | Customer-scoped session data.
+Only subjectId and locale are accepted.
 See Metadata. |

 redirectUrl | string | Optional | URL to redirect the user after session completion.
 Must be allowlisted in the IDnow dashboard. |